oktadev/okta-blog/_source/_posts/2020-04-22-build-secure-aws-lambda-nodejs-react.md

 ### Create Lambda Functions

 First, navigate to [AWS Lambda Home](https://console.aws.amazon.com/lambda/home).
-Click on *Functions* to see your functions' home screen.
-Here you will see a button labeled *Create Function*.
+Click on **Functions** to see your functions' home screen.
+Here you will see a button labeled **Create Function**.
 Click that to start setting up your first function.
 This function will be responsible for creating a standard deck of 52 cards, shuffling it, and returning 6 cards for the React.js application to use.
-For the  purposes of this project, select the *Author From Scratch* option.
+For the  purposes of this project, select the **Author From Scratch** option.
 The blueprints and serverless app repository are available for more complex applications, but you won't need that today.
 Name your function something relevant to your application.
-I named mine *cardsharksApi_deck_getNewDeck*.
-Make sure to select the runtime as  *Node.js 12.x*.
-Once you've clicked the  *Create Function* button, you will be brought to the function configuration screen.
+I named mine "cardsharksApi_deck_getNewDeck".
+Make sure to select the runtime as **Node.js 12.x**.
+Once you've clicked  **Create Function**, you will be brought to the function configuration screen.
 This is where you can add code, triggers, and anything else you may need.

-{% img blog/build-secure-aws-lambda-nodejs-react/create-function.jpg alt:"Create Function" width:"800" %}
+{% img blog/build-secure-aws-lambda-nodejs-react/create-function.jpg alt:"Create Function" width:"800" %}{: .center-image }

 Add the following to the *function code* section.